esphome/esphome-docs/esphomeyaml/cookbook/sonoff-fishpond-pump.rst

 2.5.
 Prepping and installing
 ****************************

-* Ensure power is switched off
+* Ensure power is switched off.
 * You can now add your water level sensor wiring to the PCB and have it extrude, SAFELY, next to your connector block.
 * Here it will be the further most pin (GPIO14) you soldered from the toggle button and then pin (Ground) next to it.
 * You can now easily connect and disconnect your liquid level sensor.